 By Tarek Sultan

-Two years into the pandemic, the global supply chain continues to sputter and break down.
-Each day comes news of choked ports, out-of-place shipping containers, record freight rates, and other problems that cause disruption and defy easy answer.
+The global supply chain continues to sputter and break down more than two years into the pandemic.
+Each day comes news of choked ports, out-of-place shipping containers, record freight rates, and other problems that cause disruption and defy easy answers.

 Unless you’re the one waging the day-to-day battle to move cargo for your organization, you should find a moment to take a deep breath.
-Step back and look at the larger picture because when ports eventually clear and rates come down, the way we manage and think about the supply chain is going to be very different.
+Step back and look at the larger picture because when ports eventually clear and rates come down, the way we manage and think about the supply chain will be very different.

 1. Supply chain is on the front-burner for good